mkramlich/slartboz-pub/README.md

 * **The Pit of Despair**
 * **The Strangest Things** -- Some young ladies have certain Powers, ones both Great and Terrible.
 * **All Hail The De-Ity** -- The LL's investigate an awful, but seemingly all-powerful, cult
 * **Last Ditch Defense / The Battle of West Pell** -- A massive herd of zombies approaches the hometown of Abro and his frens.
-Guess upon whose shoulders it falls to try saving Pell from would otherwise be sure overrun and slaughter?
+Guess upon whose shoulders it falls to try saving Pell from what would surely otherwise lead to an unstoppable stampede overrun and slaughter of the innocent?
 * **X: The Planet Formerly Known As Mars** -- A plot which may or may not involve the mythical mega-preneur Elong Mux.
 Let's just say there's lots of innovation and shitposting, and in about equal parts.
 * **The Machine Mechanization Matrix** -- A race of self-directing, self-replicating machines hate humanity and wishes to destroy it, if not enslave it entirely.
 In a distracted and divided world it may be up to The Lazer Lizards alone to stop them.
 * **The Abominable Dr. Hexenhammer** -- "Rise, my dear Melody, rise!
 Rise my dear new wife, born of The Blood, reborn of The Word.
 No, my young frens who I know are listening, NOT the one from Grease." *(mad cackling!) (lighting strikes~) (more cackling!) (yet more lightning, obvs)*